League for Socialist Action (Canada)

-The League for Socialist Action was a Trotskyist organization in Canada.
-It was known by several names throughout its history, including the International Left Opposition (Trotskyist) of Canada, the Workers Party of Canada, the Socialist Policy Group, the Socialist Workers League, the Revolutionary Workers Party, The Club, the Socialist Education League and the Socialist Information Centre.
+The League for Socialist Action (LSA) was the principal Trotskyist organization in Canada for much of the 20th century.
+Throughout its history the LSA went through many different names and iterations.
+In chronological order it was known as: the International Left Opposition (Trotskyist) of Canada, the Workers Party of Canada, the Socialist Policy Group, the Socialist Workers League, the Revolutionary Workers Party, The Club, the Socialist Education League, and the League for Socialist Action.

 Origins

 The Canadian Trotskyist movement originated in the late 1920s as the left faction within the Communist Party of Canada.
 Maurice Spector, editor of the Communist Party newspaper The Worker, had been a Canadian delegate to the 1928 Comintern Congress in Moscow when he and American James Cannon inadvertently came across the suppressed platform of Trotsky's Left Opposition.
 Spector was won over to Trotsky's position and returned to Canada determined to build support for Trotsky in the party.
 He and his supporters were expelled 1928 and, with American Trotskyists, formed the Communist League of America and then a Canadian section called the International Left Opposition (Trotskyist) of Canada in 1932.
 Jack MacDonald, the expelled National Secretary of the Communist Party, joined.
 The Canadian Trotskyist movement went through a number of splits and reincarnations through the 1930s.

 In 1934, most of the Montreal branch and about half a dozen members of the Toronto branch, led by William Krehm, left to form the Canadian section of the Organizing Committee for a Revolutionary Workers Party led by B. J. Field who had led a split from the Communist League of America.
 The Fieldite group, under Krehm's leadership in Canada, published Workers Voice and was, for a time, more active than the Trotskyists but faded away by the outbreak of World War II.

 In 1934, the ILO, led by MacDonald and Spector, abandoned its attempts to reform the Communist Party of Canada and became the Workers Party of Canada, which published a monthly newspaper, The Vanguard.
 It became a fortnightly paper in 1935.
 The Workers Party also published a twice-monthly Ukrainian newspaper, Labor News, and a youth magazine called first October Youth and then Young Militant.

 The party had serious disputes over the Trotskyist movement's orientation to the new social democratic party in Canada, the Co-operative Commonwealth Federation (CCF).
 In 1937, a majority of the Workers Party voted to join the CCF.
 They did so as the Socialist Policy Group, and published the newspaper Socialist Action.
 They were soon expelled from the CCF.
 They reunited with the faction that had opposed CCF work, and formed the Socialist Workers League in 1939 with Earle Birney as the principal leader as Macdonald and Spector had both dropped out of the movement.